relloyd/halfpipe/README.md

 1. Oracle
 1. Snowflake
 1. SQL Server
+1. S3 Buckets
 1. ODBC connections (bring your own database drivers)
-1. S3 (okay it's not an RDBMS, but it can be a source and target below)
 1. Postgres support is on the roadmap next

-It reduces the complexity of common data integration patterns to single commands.
+It reduces the complexity of common data integration patterns to single commands that run the same on your workstations as they do in production.

 Among other things it supports:

 * Extracting snapshots periodically
 * Extracting deltas periodically
 * Oracle Continuous Query Notifications to stream in real-time
 * HTTP service to start/stop/launch jobs
 * Automatic conversion of table metadata DDL
-* Runs in AWS Lambda
+* AWS Lambda (for simple productionisation)

 ## TL;DR Features & Demos